 Open a new terminal session and enter the following on the command line:

-sudo apt update sudo apt install python-dev python-pip sudo apt install libatlas-base-dev # required for numpy sudo pip install -U virtualenv # system-wide install
+sudo apt update sudo apt install python-dev python-pip sudo apt install libatlas-base-dev # required for numpy sudo apt install libhdf5-dev sudo pip install -U virtualenv # system-wide install

 Then install the latest version of TensorFlow: